Your guide - building regulations

 How much does it cost to apply for building regulations?

 Building Control fees are around £300 – £900 depending on the size of the project, your local authority and number of dwellings in the property.
+This will include both the application fee and the inspection charge.
+We recommend that you check at the outset with your local authority website to find out how much your renovation will cost.

 Anything else I need to know?

 If you hire a tradesperson who is registered under the competent person scheme then they will self certify their work complies with the Building Regulations instead of having to submit a building notice.
-Many kinds of work can be self certified such as replacing windows or the boiler.
+Many kinds of smaller work can be self certified such as replacing windows or the boiler.

 Often your architect or structural engineer will apply on your behalf, but double check they have applied on your behalf and chase up on the certificate.